Hundreds of residents were forced to leave their homes after a fire broke out at an apartment complex in Dublin.

 They said two fire engines, two ambulances, an additional turntable ladder, Third Officer and Assistant Chief Fire Officer were requested to the scene.

-Dublin Fire Brigade's logistics van also responded to the scene with additional breathing apparatus cylinders and blankets for residents affected by the fire.
+Dublin Fire Brigade's logistics van also responded to the scene with additional breathing apparatus, cylinders and blankets for residents affected by the fire.

 The entire complex had to be evacuated.
-A Dublin Fire Brigade double decker bus, along with two mini buses from the Civil Defence were then sent to the scene to transport residents to emergency accommodation.
+A Dublin Fire Brigade double decker bus, along with two mini buses from the Civil Defence were sent to the scene to transport residents to emergency accommodation.